wp-plugins/contact-call-plugin/readme.txt

 The plugin comes with a free plan.
 You can upgrade anytime to get advanced features.
 Please visit  http://www.pbxplus.com to get more information.

+= What much does it cost? =

+**For webvisitor:** FREE.
+Yes, your web visitors do not pay anything for the call.
+They can just use the browser phone option to make free VoIP call directly from their internet browser.
+They can also use Skype on their local computers to call you for free.

+Alternatively, they can select their current locales and get a local phone number in that country that they can call to reach you.
+We currently support 40 countries and are continously adding more.

+Here is <a href="http://www.pbxplus.com/sharednumbers.jsp">list of countries</a> we currently support

+**For website owners:** FREE, if you take calls on your Skype/GTalk.
+If you need to forward to landline/mobiles, please subscribe to any of our paid plans.
+For more information, click <a href="http://www.pbxplus.com/pricing.jsp">here</a>

 = Do I have to install any hardware software on my premises to use this widget? =

 Contact-Call is a hosted, cloud based telephony service and does not need you to install any additional hardware or software.
 Simply configure the plugin to suit your preferences and you should be up and running in minutes.